Iron Oxide Systems and Base Metal Mineralisation in Northern Sweden.

 The Lower Proterozoic succession in Northern Sweden, hosts a major iron oxide province with a widespread and diverse base metal sulphide mineralisation.
 A large amount of geological and exploration data exists, but fundamental questions remain regarding the distribution and relationship of the iron and predominantly copper rich sulphide mineralisation.
 Detailed field, isotopic, mineralogical, petrological, fluid inclusion and structural observations are now providing new data on this historically important and significant province.
 Genetic concepts can now be reassessed and specific deposits re-evaluated to investigate the inter-relationship of base metal mineralisation, iron oxide deposits, rock alteration, metamorphism, orogenic cycles, structural development and igneous activity.

-Iron mineralisation occurs in predominantly four forms:
+Iron mineralisation predominantly occurs in four forms:

 • Banded, stratiform, siliceous, "quartz-banded" iron oxide formations.